Leadership Ensemble

 Rae Mearns, BA

 They spent their college years creating, writing, designing, teching, and performing in both mainstage and student-produced works.
 While having experience in many kinds of theatre, they have always most enjoyed youth theatre.
-He currently teaches 6th grade at Franconia Elementary, where he also assistant directed their production of Newsies Jr. In his free time, he enjoys hanging out with his bearded dragon (John Henry “Doc” Holliday), perusing the LEGO website for the latest sets, and cheering on the Capitals.
+He currently teaches at Franconia Elementary, where he assistant-directed their productions of Newsies Jr and Descendants: The Musical.
+In his free time, he enjoys hanging out with his bearded dragon (John Henry “Doc” Holliday), perusing the LEGO website for the latest sets, and cheering on the Capitals.

 Isaiah Brown, BA